nuriel77/iri-playbook/docs/installation.rst

 This playbook installs required dependencies, the IOTA IRI package and IOTA Peer Manager.
 In addition, it configures firewalls and places some handy files for us to control these services.

-To install Ansible on **Ubuntu** I refer to the `official documentation <http://docs.ansible.com/ansible/latest/intro_installation.html#latest-releases-via-apt
+To install Ansible on **Ubuntu** please refer to the `official documentation <http://docs.ansible.com/ansible/latest/intro_installation.html#latest-releases-via-apt
 -ubuntu>`_

-To install Ansible on **Debian** I refer to the `official documentation <https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#latest-releases-via-apt-debian>`_
+To install Ansible on **Debian** please refer to the `official documentation <https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#latest-releases-via-apt-debian>`_

+Hereby a one-liner to install Ansible on Ubuntu:

 .. code:: bash